Flag of the Philippines: Ninth ray for the flag's sun

 Philippine flag with the proposed ninth ray.

-Proposals to add a ninth ray to the sun of the Philippine flag dates as early as 1969, when the Ninth Ray historical reform movement started at the University of the Philippines in Diliman, Quezon City.
+Proposals to add a ninth ray to the sun of the Philippine flag dates as early as 1969, when the Ninth Ray historical reform movement started at the University of the Philippines Diliman in Quezon City.
 The symbolism of the ninth ray varies by proponent.

 As representative of a ninth province

 Prior to the 1998 independence centennial celebrations, the provincial government of Zambales lobbied that the sunburst design accommodate a ninth ray, reasoning that their province was also in a state of rebellion in 1896.
 The Centennial Commission however refuted this change, based on research by the National Historical Institute.
-In August 2003, then Foreign Affairs Secretary Blas Ople also lobbied for a ninth ray, saying that Quezon should be added.
+In August 2003, then Foreign Affairs Secretary Blas Ople also lobbied for a ninth ray, saying that the province of Quezon should be added.
 He reasons that the first uprising against the Spaniards happened at the foot of Mount Banahaw which was led by Hermano Pule in 1841.

 As representative of an ethnic group

 In December 1987, congressman Alawadin Bandon Jr. of Tawi-Tawi proposed the addition of a ninth ray to the Philippine flag's sun to represent "Muslim participation" in the Philippine Revolution, arguing that "As a Muslim I am assaulted by a feeling of alienation in being excluded from the symbolic narration of the great history of the country."
 Senator Aquilino Pimentel Jr. later expressed the same view, filing a Senate Bill seeking the addition of a ninth ray representing Filipino Muslims in March 1988.

-In 2008, Senator Richard Gordon filed Senate Bill No. 2590 which aimed to amend the Flag and Heraldic Code of the Philippines.
+In 2008, Senator Dick Gordon filed Senate Bill No. 2590 which aimed to amend the Flag and Heraldic Code of the Philippines.
 This measure was later superseded by Senate Bill No. 3307 which was sponsored by Senator Francis Escudero and approved in September 2009.
 The bill was sent to the House of Representatives for concurrence with House Bill 6424.
 Both S.B.
 No. 3307 and H.B.
 6424 was reconciled by the Bicameral Conference Committee in September 2009.
 President Gloria Macapagal-Arroyo, however, vetoed the measure.

 As of 2014, a proposal from the Ninth Ray movement intends the additional ray to represent the Muslim and indigenous people of the country, including the Moro people, who kept colonizers away from their lands.

 In June 2018, Gordon renewed his campaign to get his proposal passed into law.